slackapi/java-slack-sdk/docs/content/guides/interactive-components.md

 ## Under the Hood

-If you hope to understand what is happening with the above code, reading the following (a bit pseudo) code may be helpful.
+If you hope to understand what is happening with the above code, reading the following (pseudo) code may be helpful.

 ```java
 import java.util.Map;